 The five pillars of the Centre will be biomechanics, physiology, psychology, nutrition as well as strength and conditioning.

-This professional team along with the respective sports-specific coaches will ensure that the MCS student-athletes, their parents and shared coaches at clubs and national selections, are kept up-to-date with training protocols, testing and preparation.
+This professional team along with the respective sport-specific coaches will ensure that the MCS student-athletes, their parents and shared coaches at clubs and national selections, are kept up-to-date with training protocols, testing and preparation.

 The team will provide evidence-based interventions to the athletes to improve performance.